VictoriaGuido/DrupalGovCon-Kiosk/README.md

 (3) Build functionality within the Drupal environment to allow for the service provider to download the report file (Excel XLSX) by clicking a button.
 This would be achieved by interacting with an API endpoint provided by AWS API Gateway (if provided pro-bono), fetching the appropriate file from AWS S3 (Data Lake).

-(4) Build functionality within the Drupal environment to register clients by reading from a CSV file provided by the Python app, internally utilizing Contenta to expose a Drupal POST API.
+(4) Build functionality within the Drupal environment to register clients by reading from a CSV/JSON payload provided by the Python app, internally utilizing Contenta to expose a Drupal POST API.

 ## Strategy
 (1)